adopt-liveview/adopt-liveview/priv/pages/2025/11-30-v2-your-first-mistakes-en_US.md

 (stdlib 7.0.1) proc_lib.erl:333: :proc_lib.init_p_do_apply/3
 ```

 A `stack trace` demonstrates the chain of function calls until reaching the exception in your code (call stack).
 Each line has the format `(version_dependency_name) folder/file_name:line: ModuleName.function_name/arity`.
 Being able to read stack traces will make your day-to-day life as a programmer much simpler.
-Here's the first tip on how to find out where issue is: ignore all lines that are from libraries (those that start as parentheses and name is not your project).
+Here's the first tip on how to find out where the issue is: ignore all lines that are from libraries (those that start as parentheses and name is not your project).
 With that we are left with:

 ```elixir
 (myapp 0.1.0) lib/myapp_web/live/page_live.ex:12: anonymous fn/2 in MyappWeb.PageLive.render/1